DarshanAnandu/Xerocode-Frontend/README.md

 After fetching repositories, a list of repositories is displayed to the user on the frontend.

+**A Glimpse of Our Creation**: Visit our Frontend at [https://xerocodee-fullstack-assignment.netlify.app/](https://xerocodee-fullstack-assignment.netlify.app/) and dive into the backend api at [https://xerocodee-e5rc.onrender.com](https://xerocodee-e5rc.onrender.com).
+You can also explore the source code of our Frontend on [GitHub](https://github.com/DarshanAnandu/Xerocode-Frontend/tree/master) and the Backend on [GitHub](https://github.com/DarshanAnandu/Xerocode-Backend/tree/master).

 ---

 This README provides an overview of the frontend part of the Full Stack Development Task.
 For more detailed instructions and code explanations, refer to the actual codebase and comments within the project files.